Thomas Schütte: Recognition

 Schütte has received numerous awards, including the Kurt Schwitters Preis für Bildende Kunst der Niedersächsischen Sparkassenstiftung, 1998, and the Kunstpreis der Stadt Wolfsburg, Germany, 1996.
 In 2005, he was awarded the Golden Lion at the Venice Biennale for his work in María de Corral's exhibition "The Experience of Art".
 He was awarded the Düsseldorf Prize in 2010, previously given to Bruce Nauman, Marlene Dumas, and Rosemarie Trockel.

 Art market

-A cast aluminum sculpture by Schütte, Großer Geist No. 16 (2002), an eight-foot-tall sculpture of a ghostly figure, sold for $4.1 million at Phillips de Pury & Company in 2010.
-Großer Geist Nr.
-6 (1996), a bronze figure with green patina, fetched $5.3 million at Christie's New York in 2014.
+His best selling sculpture in the art market is Großer Geist Nr.
+6 (Great Spirit Nº 6) (1996), a bronze figure with green patina, who fetched $5,317,000 at Christie's New York on 12 May 2014.
+The previous record was held by a cast aluminum sculpture, Großer Geist No. 16 (Great Spirit Nº 16) (2002), an eight-foot-tall sculpture of a ghostly figure, who sold for $4.1 million at Phillips on 8 November 2010.

+Public collections

+Schütte's work is held in many art museums across the world, including the Tate, the Clark Art Institute, MoMA, the Berggruen Museum, and the Art Institute of Chicago.